spookyreaper/Connections-Game-/README.md

 Although I managed to create everything on my wireframe,I know that there's room for improvement, like adding another puzzle or making it mobile-friendly.

+## Bugs

+Main Menu button does not work
+Also user can't exit out of the message pop of the end of the Game

 ## Disclaimer